Data Processing Agreement

 14.4 Updates

 KYC Genie may update this DPA from time to time to reflect changes in applicable law or its processing activities.
-For material changes, KYC Genie shall provide the Controller with at least 30 days' written notice before the changes take effect.
+For material changes, KYC Genie shall provide the Controller with at least 30 days' notice before the changes take effect, given by updating the DPA on KYC Genie's website and notifying the Controller's account by email or in-platform notification.
 Continued use of the Services after the notice period constitutes acceptance of the updated DPA.
-Where a signed DPA is in place, material changes require mutual written agreement.
+Non-material updates (such as adding new Sub-processors in accordance with clause 5.2, correcting typographical errors, or clarifications that do not reduce the Controller's rights) take effect on publication without prior notice.
+Where a signed DPA is in place, only material changes require mutual written agreement; non-material updates take effect on the same basis as above.

 14.5 Severability